 Proposition 65 (Prop 65) Warning

-- Vendors with more than 10 employees should apply a Prop 65 warning label to products they sell in California if the product does not meet the safe harbor limits set by the State of California (https://prop65news.com/en-us/Home/California-Proposition-65-Made-Simple).
+- Sellers with more than 10 employees should apply a Prop 65 warning label to products they sell in California if the product does not meet the safe harbor limits set by the State of California (https://prop65news.com/en-us/Home/California-Proposition-65-Made-Simple).

 - Some background on Prop 65: https://oehha.ca.gov/proposition-65/general-info/proposition-65-plain-language